Through The Fibro Fog

 Frozen fruit

-Another option, and one that is good for the winter months when fresh berries are either unobtainable or very expensive, is to use frozen berries.
+Another option, and one that is good for the winter months when fresh fruits are either unobtainable or very expensive, is to use frozen fruits and berries.
 Using frozen fruit is also ideal when making low histamine diet recipes as we can simply pick the amount we need from the freezer rather than worrying that fresh fruit will go bad.

 If you're purchasing a bag of mixed frozen berries, do check the ingredients as they often include strawberries which are typically understood to be higher histamine.